nikolay-dimitrov256/small-python-programs-with-gui/README.md

 # small-python-programs-with-gui

-### In this repository I'm going to upload my **Python** program with graphical user interface.
+### In this repository I'm going to upload my **Python** programs with graphical user interface.
 At this point I'm using the tkinter library.

 > ## 01 calculator